HCL-TECH-SOFTWARE/Domino-rest-api/docs/whatsnew/whatisnew.md

-# What's new for v1.1.2 and earlier
+# What's new for Domino REST API v1.1.2 and earlier

 <!-- prettier-ignore -->
 !!! note "Important"